Embedded-AMS/EmbeddedProto/README.md

 sfixed32 | Full
 sfixed64 | Full
 bool | Full
-string | Templated maximum length bytes | Templated maximum length
+string | Length fixed via template or custom option bytes | Length fixed via template or custom option

 | Feature | Support |
 | --- | --- |
 Enum | Full
-Other Messages | Full
+Messages as variables | Full
-oneof | Full
-singular | Full
-repeated | Templated maximum length maps | Under consideration
+Defining messages in messages | Minimal oneof | Full singular | Full repeated | Length fixed via template or custom option optional | Full

 All features mentioned above are of version proto3.
 At this moment proto2 is not supported.
 Taken from the Protobuf website:
 > Prefer proto3 while proto2 will continue to be supported, we encourage new codes to use proto3 instead, which is easier to use and supports more languages.